haseebanwar/create-react-pkg/README.md

 ### `npm run build` or `yarn build`

-Builds the package for production to the `dist` folder.<br>
+Builds the package for production to the `dist` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>

 Your package is ready to be published.